danielnoam/portfolio/content/games/school-these-shits/content.md

 <div class="project-card">

 ## Overview
-"School These Sh*ts" is a fast-paced "shooter" where players take on the role of an unconventional teacher.
+"School These Sh*ts" is a fast-paced "shooter" developed as my first-semester school project where players take on the role of an unconventional teacher.
 Armed with textbooks as projectiles and momentum-based movement, the player must race against time to help students overcome various obstacles and ensure at least 70% of the student body succeeds before the bell rings.
 </div>